Davit Nazaretyan

 Introduction

 Internal links are designed to connect two different pages of the same website within the same domain.
-For instance, a link in this article that directs readers to another article on our website is an internal link.
+For instance, a link in this article that directs readers to another article on our website is internal.

-2. Hierarchy organization: Internal links help define the website's architecture.
-By specifying the most essential pages and showing how they are connected to others, it becomes easier for visitors to understand the site's hierarchy.
+2. Hierarchy organization: Internal links help define a site's architecture.
+They highlight the most essential pages (and how they’re connected to others), which allow visitors to understand the site's hierarchy easily.

-3. Search Engine Optimization: Internal links can greatly influence the search engine optimization process.
-They can improve page authority, increase time spent on the site, spread link equity, improve indexation, optimize for keywords, and much more.
-(We will delve into this topic later in this article!)
+3. Search Engine Optimization: Internal links help improve page authority, increase time on site, distribute link equity, improve indexation, and strengthen keyword relevance for your website.

-1. Sharing Resources: As with the internal links, external links also direct to additional information, only this time, outside the domain.
-This way, resources give readers explanations to important data, and directs to the original site.
+1. Share Resources: As with internal links, external links also direct to additional information, but on external websites.
+This way, resources give readers explanations of important data and direct them to the source.

 Feature Internal Links External Links